hnfong/public-crap/bookmarks/computer-related.md

 - https://github.com/red-data-tools/YouPlot - YouPlot is a command line tool that draws plots on the terminal.
 - https://github.com/oobabooga/text-generation-webui - web UI for running Large Language Models like LLaMA, llama.cpp, GPT-J, Pythia, OPT, and GALACTICA - goal is to become the AUTOMATIC1111/stable-diffusion-webui of text generation
 - https://github.com/PyO3/pyo3 - Rust bindings for Python
+- https://github.com/nidhaloff/deep-translator - integrate support for multiple famous translators in this tool

 ## Machine Learning